How to Paint Outdated and Old Kitchen Cabinets

 Painting Cabinets Tools and Supplies

-I have listed all my favorite tools necessary to complete this home improvement:
+I have listed all my favorite tools necessary to paint kitchen cabinets:

 - Cordless drill

 - Painters tape

 - Here is a link to the gold hardware I used

 - Here is a link to my modern farmhouse kitchen fixtures and decor